 John Loxley was born in Sheffield, England in 1942 into a large working class family.
 He completed a Bachelor of Arts (with Honours) in Economics (1963) and a Ph.D. in Economics (1966) at the University of Leeds in England.
 His Ph.D. dissertation is entitled “The Development of the East African Monetary and Financial System, 1950-1964.”
 In the mid-1960s, he began his academic career as a lecturer in the Economics Department at Makerere University in Kampala, Uganda and the University of Dar es Salaam in Tanzania, during which time he also served as a research manager and an economist for the National Bank of Commerce Tanzania while performing duties as director of the Department of Economics and Planning at the Institute of Finance in Tanzania.

 Over the span of his career, Loxley has served as economic advisor to governments in Uganda, Tanzania, Madagascar, Mozambique, Manitoba, and during the incoming presidency of Nelson Mandela in South Africa.
-He has also acted as an advisor for a number of international policy institutions, such as the African Capacity Building Foundation.
-In 2005, Loxley became a Fellow to the Royal Society of Canada, and during his lifetime, he has received numerous awards and recognitions for his teaching, academic performance, and services to the broader community, such as the Canadian Association of University Teachers (CAUT) Distinguished Service Award in 2008 and the Galbraith Prize in Economics and Social Justice by the Progressive Forum in 2010.
-In 2002, a symposium was held in his honour at the University of Manitoba, “Governance and Adjustment in an Era of Globalization: An International Symposium in Honour of John Loxley”, followed by a book of published essays in 2005, “Globalization, Neo-Conservative Policies and Democratic Alternatives: Essays in Honour of John Loxley.”
-His biography has been entered into Who’s Who in Canada, a publisher of biographies of eminent Canadians.
+He also acted as an advisor for a number of international policy institutions, such as the African Capacity Building Foundation.
+In 2005, Loxley became a Fellow to the Royal Society of Canada.
+He has received numerous awards and recognitions for his teaching, academic performance, and services to the broader community, such as the Canadian Association of University Teachers (CAUT) Distinguished Service Award in 2008 and the Galbraith Prize in Economics and Social Justice by the Progressive Forum in 2010.
+In 2002, a symposium was held in his honour at the University of Manitoba, “Governance and Adjustment in an Era of Globalization: An International Symposium in Honour of John Loxley.”
+In 2005, a book of essays was published, “Globalization, Neo-Conservative Policies and Democratic Alternatives: Essays in Honour of John Loxley.”
+His biography is listed in Who’s Who in Canada.

 According to an interview conducted by ARP Books with Loxley, his political awakening happened in a series of stages, beginning with his experiences and upbringing in industrial England where he learned to associate with the causes of labour, reject Conservative policy, and understand the purposes of the colonial liberation struggle.
 Later, he was introduced to progressive economics at the University of Leeds, a radical department in the 1960s.
 However, he explained that it was during his work in Africa (Tanzania and Mozambique) where he truly “discovered what radical politics and social and economic transformation were about.”
 In Africa, he was a part of the attempts to build socialism in the 1960s and 1970s, and it was also at this time that a series of banking reforms he proposed were implemented.
 Since then, Loxley has influenced policy and development in Canada and abroad, and as of 2014, he continues to actively work in-community with various stakeholders in the community, academe, and government to produce progressive policy change.